How to select an objective function using information theory: The Experiment

 \section{The Experiment}

 In the classic modeling experiment, a model is varied (or ``tuned'') while the test data and objective are held fixed.
 To select the ``best'' model, choose whichever model optimizes the objective function computed on the test data.
 If mean squared error (MSE) is the objective, compute the MSE between the test data and the model predictions, then select the model with the lowest MSE.
 To select the ``best'' objective, the experiment is similar but flipped such that the objective is varied while the model and data are held fixed.
 Now, select the objective indicating the greatest similarity between the data and the model.
 Different objective functions have different scales, so they are normalized such that each integrates to one, thereby representing them as probability distributions.
-Intuitively, we cannot directly compare an error of $1 ^{\circ}\text{C}$ to an error of $1 ^{\circ}\text{F}$ to an error of $1\%$ because they are on different scales.
+Intuitively, we cannot directly compare an error of $1 ^{\circ}\text{C}$ to an error of $1 ^{\circ}\text{F}$ to an error of $1\%$ because they are on different scales, so we normalize them.

 The normalized form of MSE is the normal distribution \cite{Hodson_2022}.
 When used to evaluate model fit, we refer to that normalized distribution as the \textit{likelihood function} and its output the \textit{likelihood}.
 To select among objectives (or any model), compare their likelihoods and favor the most likely \cite<Maximum Likelihood Principle;>{Fisher_1922}.
 Taking the natural logarithm of the likelihood, denoted as $\ell$, does not change the model ranks but simplifies the math by converting products to sums: likelihoods multiply, so log-likelihoods add.
-Besides being easier to compute, $\ell$ also represents the information in the model's error (the model's uncertainty).
+Besides being easier to compute, $\ell$ also represents the information in the model's error (up to a constant), which is also equivalent to the model's uncertainty.
+Technically, that equivalence is only asymptotic, but it is still useful in the same sense that MSE is.